The Department of Theatre will perform “American Son,” a play about systematic racism in America, for the public Saturday night.

 “It’s told through the lens of Kendra, specifically through a black woman who’s normally seen as the lowest on the kind of social hierarchy,” said Green.
 “It’s a really incredibly moving piece essentially about an interracial couple whose son goes missing in the night.
 The mother calls the police station and they tell her that her son has been involved in an incident and that’s all they really say.
 And so she goes to the police station looking for her son.
 And that’s where our play starts with Kendra.”

 The play was put on this week for the freshman Cornerstone classes before being introduced to the public.

 “What is so incredible about freshmen having an opportunity to witness this is that they now have the tools or at least the beginning to start this groundwork process of assessing ‘how do I look at the Bible and how do I find what Jesus is saying about Black Lives Matter, what Jesus is saying about white supremacy, or what Jesus is saying about systemic racism?'” said Green.

 The play will be featured at the Abilene Convention Center on Saturday at 7:30 pm.
 Tickets are $18.
-The theater department warns,”The play contains strong language, adult and controversial themes.
+The theatre department warns,”The play contains strong language, adult and controversial themes.
 Suitable for ages 16 and older.”